EdX offers provisional support for this tool.

 Learners who want to participate in instant hangouts must have a Google account.
 You should note this in your course materials.

-If you are running an Open edX site, you must ensure that Google whitelists the site’s domain as a referrer for Google Hangouts to work.
+If you are running an Open edX site, you must ensure that Google whitelists the site’s domain as a referer for Google Hangouts to work.

 You can add one or more instant hangouts in your course.
 For example, you can add an instant hangout in the following places.